Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Introduction

-We address this gap by proposing Tweedie's correction, a novel method that reduces prediction bias without requiring fresh labeled data.
-We evaluate this approach against four others: linear calibration correction, Prediction-Powered Inference (PPI), the loss adjustment approach of \cite{ratledge_using_2022}, and naive uncorrected predictions.
-The Tweedie's correction paves the way for the same wealth map to be reused across multiple trials without needing to refit a model for each trial.
+We address this gap by proposing a linear calibration method and a family of Tweedie corrections, a novel approach that reduces prediction bias without requiring fresh labeled data.
+We evaluate these two approaches against three others: Prediction-Powered Inference (PPI), the loss-adjustment approach of \citet{ratledge_using_2022}, and naive (uncorrected) predictions.
+The methods introduced here pave the way for the same wealth map to be reused across multiple trials without needing to refit a model for each trial.
 This also removes the requirement for interaction between the upstream machine-learning team creating the data product and any other domain-knowledge team in the downstream phase.
 Hence the concept: \textit{one map, many trials}.
 We derive analytical proofs and demonstrate the empirical performance of all methods in both simulations and real-world applications, using data from the African Demographic and Health Survey (DHS).